day8/re-frame/images/logo/README.md

 ## Genesis Theories

-While we shouldn't presume to fathom the cavernous depths of Martin's creativity, great, unexplained works always encourage fan theories.
+Great, unexplained works always encourage fan theories, and the re-frame logo is no exception.

-Some have
-speculated the re-frame logo was created as a bifarious rainbow omage to Frank Lloyd Wright's Guggenheim.
+Some speculate @martinklepsch created it as a bifarious rainbow omage to a utilities room in Frank Lloyd Wright's Guggenheim.

 ![](Guggenheim.jpg)

 <br><br>
-Others disagree and, instead, insist he visually folded (foldv) the cljs logo across re-frame's official architecture diagram to form a flowing poststructuralist rebuttal of OO's tyrannical duplicate letter adjacency.
+Others see the cljs logo folded across re-frame's official architecture diagram, forming a flowing poststructuralist rebuttal of OO's duplicate letter adjacency, and Jackson Pollock's Fractal Expressionism.

 ![](Genesis.png)

-But, are we better off never knowing?
-Art requires no answer.
+You be the judge.

 ### Instructions